 On top of that, all information is stored locally — the makers promise that no data will leave your computer.
 And if you still don’t feel comfortable installing a browser extension from the Chrome Web Store that can read and modify all data on the site you visit, Falcon also supports a transparent installation so you can read through the code and verify that there is nothing malicious. (cm)

 Not all pages are created equal.
 What if you were asked to push the performance of a fancy new landing page to the edges to the maximum?
 Obviously, you’ll do your homework and set up an HTTP/2 server while keeping the files as small as possible.
 But what if that’s not enough?

 What about images?
 That product image should be appearing fast after all.
-Well, use JPEG compressor32 or PNG Optimizer33, but that goes without saying.
-Look into improving perceived performance with multiple background images34 and provide a gradient fallback35 for an image that loosely resembles the original.
+Well, use JPEG compressor or PNG Optimizer, but that goes without saying.
+Look into improving perceived performance with multiple background images and provide a gradient fallback for an image that loosely resembles the original.

 That should be enough to keep you going.
 So, what SpeedIndex score can you hit for your landing page? (vf)